How to Publish a Cookbook in 5 Easy Steps

 Traditionally publishing a cookbook

 When you sign a book deal, you hand over most of your royalties, and control of your book to someone else.
 However, your cookbook gets a lot of support in return: you’ll work with a top editor who will champion your book; they’ll cover your costs of development, marketing and distribution; access to reviewers, prize consideration and literary outlets; and your book will be available on the shelves of bookstores.
-For cookbooks especially, the benefits of traditional publishing cookbooks is saving on the cost of photography/illustration and design — two of the most important components of a successful cookbook.
+For cookbooks especially, the benefits of traditional publishing cookbooks are saving on the cost of photography/illustration and design — two of the most important components of a successful cookbook.

 Getting started: As Laura Gladwin says, “You’re almost certainly better off getting an agent before approaching publishers directly, although a surprising number will still consider direct approaches.”
 Whether or not you’re looking for an agent or heading straight to the publisher, you need to write a book proposal that includes: information about your book, clear research on your book’s target market, details about why you’re the right person to write this book, and sample content.